 Much of what the topic of morality is about is preventing unwanted pregnancies.
-Other issues, like getting roaring drunk and becoming a public nuisance, are given less attention.
+Less attention is given to other issues, like getting roaring drunk and becoming a public nuisance.

 The custody fight

-A number of issues were brought up in court, which I bunch together into categories:
+A number of issues were brought up in court, which I bunched together into the following categories:

 The major issue:

 Bebe voluntarily gave up her child, which by law was intended to be a one-way street.
 She did not know about the possibility of social services to provide her with money and other aid when she was destitute, but this was no one else’s fault.
 As they say, ignorance of the law is no excuse.

 The child was already placed with the McCulloughs, and removing her would have been removing her from the family she was starting to grow up with.
 (If Bebe had tried to get her daughter back before then, that would have been different.)

 The McCulloughs made only a token attempt to introduce Mirabelle/May Ling to the culture of her race.
 (Although because she was so young, that could have been a wasted effort at the time.)

 That the McCulloughs had more money and could have given Mirabelle/May Ling a better lifestyle, is, in my opinion, not that significant.
 Millions of babies are growing up in disadvantaged circumstances every day, and no one complains about that.
 Babies are not commodities to be auctioned off to the highest bidder.

 The point was made that Bebe could have always had another child.
 But that entirely misses the point; having another baby (even though unmarried and in a strange country) would not bring her first child back.